 How It Works

 All students take part in a Practical Training assignment in a department on campus.
-Students who successfully meet the requirements of Practical Training receive a tuition waiver.
-By the end of the school year, this waiver covers half of the student’s annual tuition costs.
+Students who successfully meet the requirements of Practical Training receive a scholarship.
+By the end of the school year, this scholarship covers half of the student’s annual tuition costs.

 FAFSA (Free Application for Federal Student Aid)

 All students who wish to receive the tuition-paid benefit are required to apply annually for U.S. Department of Education Title IV funds by completing the FAFSA online.
 Federal Pell Grants are applied to the remaining tuition costs.

 If a student’s tuition costs are not fully covered by the Practical Training Tuition Waiver and Title IV funding, BGU waives the remaining tuition balance, no matter how much it is.
 Room, Board, and Required Annual Fees If you qualify for student loans through Title IV funds, they may cover all or part of these costs.

 Why Would BGU Do This?